turingschool/md_launch_curriculum/lessons/mod1/IDEandDebugging.md

 Here, we can see that we are **paused** on line 6 (indicated by the orange arrow).

-When we look at the output panel, we can see our variable `dogs`, and expand into the details of that value.
+When we look at the output panel, we can see our variable `dogs` and the value it holds.

-> With a partner, discuss why we only see `"Sammy"` in the list.
+> With a partner, discuss why we only see `"Sammy"` in the string.
 Why are "Cutty" and "Nile" not in there?

 ** Instructor Note ** we want students to understand that the breakpoint will pause the program *before* the line its on is executed.